pendulum-project/ntpd-rs/CONFIGURATION.md

 After a few minutes you should start to see messages indicating the offset of your machine from the server.

+### New clock algorithm

+NTPD-rs now also supports a new, better performing clock algorithm.
+This algorithm doesn't conform to the specification in RFC5905, but offers significantly better performance.
+Experience with both it and Chrony's non-standard algorithm indicates that a different clock algorithm does not impede interoperability.

+Currently, the new algorithm is opt-in, and must be selected at build time.
+To build it, add the additional flags `--features new-algorithm` to the build command.
+Please note that when using the new clock algorithm, a different set of configuration options needs to be used to tune it, as indicated below.

 ## Configuration

 The ntp-daemon binary can be configured through two channels: via command line options and via a configuration file.
 The command line options are primarily intended to tell ntp-daemon where to find its configuration file, and to override the most important settings when debugging problems.
 The configuration file is the preferred method of configuring ntp-daemon, and allows changing of settings not available through the command line.